Code-with-Shravani25/KubernetesPractice/Memory/Problem - 01/README.md

 - kubectl get pod <podname> // output: CrashLoopBackOff or Error

 - OOM killed happens when a container exceeds its memory limit and its terminated by linux OOM killer.

+- polinux/stress: It’s a lightweight container that includes the Linux stress tool.Used to generate CPU, memory, I/O load artificially